 Other conditions/phenomena/trends of possible note observed in 2025 (Feb-Apr) compared to earlier years

-These observations are in note form and are largely “imoressions”/anecdotal at this time; (Nov 2025); I need to to elaborate, to confirm (or not) these observations through more detailed examination of my many photos and videos.
+These observations are in note form and are largely “imressions”/anecdotal at this time; (Nov/Dec 2025); I need to to elaborate, to confirm (or not) these observations through more detailed examination of my many photos and videos.

 Related to Extreme Warming

-– Stinging Corals There continued to be very little recovery or survival of Millepora complanata following the extensive die-off and overgrowth by epiphytes (algae, fungi) observed in 2024 and attributed to extreme heating events in 2023, such events perhaps ongoing.
+– Stinging Corals In 2025, there continued to be very little recovery or survival of Millepora complanata following the extensive die-off and overgrowth by epiphytes (algae, fungi) that I had observed in 2024 and attributed to extreme heating events in 2023, such events perhaps ongoing.
 The dead colonies appeared darker and to support lower levels and diversity of associated life.
 There were occasional living colonies, some young in appearance.
 There were fewer living M. alcicornis than I had noted in 2024.

-– I observed only dead A. palmata on Vauxhall Reef in 2025.
+– I observed only dead A. palmata on Vauxhall Reef in 2025, but as noted below A. palmata on the Surfside Breakwater 2 remained healthy.

-– Brain Corals I noted on breakwaters and on fringing reefs proper many brain coral specimens that were uniformly light green; are these corals in the process of losing their zooxanthellae and possibly recovering?
-(I have not yet been able to find similar images of these corals for other areas of the Caribbean)
+Brain Corals I noted on breakwaters and on fringing reefs proper many brain coral specimens that were pale green.
+I assume that these corals are in the process of losing their zooxanthellae and in some cases could recover.*.

 SCTLD

-– Compared to 2024, there appeared to be – (it is my impression) – more healthy brain coral specimens free of SCTLD on breakwaters and on the seaward slope of Vauxhall Reef
+– Compared to 2024, there appeared to be more healthy brain coral specimens free of SCTLD on breakwaters and on the seaward slope of Vauxhall Reef.*

-– Compared to 2024, spread of SCTLD on Orbicella annualaris colonies appeared (it is my impression) to have stopped/not increased.
+– Compared to 2024, spread of SCTLD on Orbicella annualaris colonies appeared to have stopped/not increased.*

 – In 2025, all pillar coral colonies, save one, were 100% or close to 100% dead/infected by SCTLD.
 One smaller colony in the Seaward Slope zone towards the southern extremity of Vauxhall Reef was entirely healthy.